Terry-Magnus/School-Manager/README.md

 This project is licensed under the [MIT License](LICENSE).

-### Concerns I face while building
+### Things I Considered while building

 - Admins viewing general results while students view only their results
 - Preventing students from registering a course twice
-- Admins having the option to edit/delete a course and result
+- Admins having the option to edit/delete a course and result(There has to be some kind of approval system especially for modifying or deleteing a result.
+As for courses, i guess the no student has to have registered for it before deletion or a soft-delete would be allowed.)
 - Pagination
 - Adding timestamps
 - Debouncing search since volume of courses and students could become very large
+- Firebase is case-sensitive and does not support substring matching (e.g., searching for "Java" won't match "Advanced JavaScript")..
+So server side filtering using search inputs may prove ineffective unless using an external resource like Elastic search